ubsub/ubsub-cpp/README.md

 This client will allow for sending/receiving V1 UDP datagrams to trigger events on UbSub.

+Currently, all you need is the sha256 and ubsub files.
+In [ubsub.h](ubsub.h) you'll find all exposed functions for various embedded platforms (including libc/unix compatibility).

 ## CryptoSuite

-Sha256 implementation is from [Cathedrow/Cryptosuite](https://github.com/Cathedrow/Cryptosuite)
+Sha256 implementation is from [Cathedrow/Cryptosuite](https://github.com/Cathedrow/Cryptosuite) with small modifications for compatibility.

 # License